Cellphones in the classroom – a blessing and a curse in one tiny, expensive package!

 The bags allow students to feel comfortable, knowing their phone is still with them, but they are not nearly as distracted by it.

-They can not feel it calling to them in their pocket.
-They can not see the glowing screen.
-And they know that it will be very obvious to the teacher if they try to go after it (the bags are crinkly!)
+They are not feeling the vibrating notification in their pocket.
+They are not seeing the glowing screen from their lap.
+And when tempted, they know that it will be very obvious to the teacher if they try to go after it (the bags are crinkly!)

-Some of them truly forget it is even there.
+Some students truly forget it is even there.
 At least once per week, a student will leave their phone in the bag after class!